BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - The Stoics admit that we pursue some of external goods for their own sakes, and they recognize that this pursuit is the natural and reasonable result of conciliation.
 - They recognize different sorts of indifferents (external goods):
     - Pure indifferents give us no reason from any point of view to prefer them.
     - The natural advantages that are the initial objects of a creature’s desire are not pure indifferents.
-Both they and their contraries are indifferent in relation to happiness, since they are neither parts of happiness nor instrumental means
+Both they and their contraries are indifferent in relation to happiness, since they are neither parts of happiness nor instrumental means to it.

 # Difficulties